CecilJS/PolyParser/README.md

 		present on the multiplier of the first term even if that multiplier is zero

-> Note: This program has been  designed and written with the above rules in mind.
+> Note: This software has been  designed and written with the above rules in mind.

 ## Usage
 > In order to see the output in your terminal or command line, head to the `polynomial.js` file, inside the `Polynomial` class, locate the `static computeFile` method which is the entry point of the class and include a `console.log` statement on line `28`.
 Before you run the code, your `computeFile` method should look like the code below: